 While, in previous stages, shards were mere data holders, by the end of phase 2, they will be able to execute smart contracts and host the rest of the Ethereum functionality.
 At this point.
 Ethereum 2.0 will offer the full range of Ethereum functionality, only with improved speed and scalability.

-- Up to this point, the original Etherum will be kept to execute smart contracts and run dApps.
-After the last stage, this functionality will finally migrate to the 2.0 network.
+- Up to this point, the original Ethereum will be kept to execute smart contracts and run dApps.
+After the last stage, this functionality will finally migrate to the 2.0 network;

 - All shards will be hosted on the new virtual machines, eWASMs.